 - I started above all by producing still-lifes because in nature there is a tactile space, I would say almost manual.

-- Speaking purely for myself, I can say that it was my very acute feeling for the matière, for the substance of painting, which pushed me inti thinking about the possibilities of the medium.
+– Speaking purely for myself, I can say that it was my very acute feeling for the matière, for the substance of painting, which pushed me into thinking about the possibilities of the medium.
 I wanted to create a kind of substance by means of brush-work.
 But that is the kind of discovery which one makes gradually, though once a beginning had been made other discoveries follow.
 Thus it was that I subsequently began to introduce sand, sawdust and metal filings into my pictures.
 For I suddenly saw the extent to which colour is related to the substance…. …So my great delight was the ‘material’ character which I could give to my pictures by introducing these extraneous elements.
 In short, they provided me with a means of getting further away from idealism in ‘representing’ the things with which I was concerned.

-* Georges Braque, source of quotes on Cubist painting art & life: ‘Cahiers d’Art’, 1954, ed.
+* Georges Braque, quote on the matière, for the substance in his Cubist painting art: ‘Cahiers d’Art’, 1954, ed.
 Dora Vallier; as quoted in “Braque”, Edwin Mullins, Thames and Hudson, London 1968, p.
-76 ( French artist who started with Picasso Cubism; famous for his landscape paintings (Estaque), collage art, still lifes (violin); biography facts and more information below)
+76

 - You put a blob of yellow here, and another at the further edge of the canvas: straight away a rapport is established between them.
 Colour acts in the way that music does, if you like… …There is more sensitivity in technique than in the rest of the picture.

-* Georges Braque, source of quotes on Cubist painting art & life: ‘Cahiers d’Art’, 1954, ed.
+* Braque, quote on color: ‘Cahiers d’Art’, 1954, ed.
 Dora Vallier; as quoted in “Braque”, Edwin Mullins, Thames and Hudson, London 1968, p.
-163 ( French artist who started with Picasso Cubism; famous for his landscape paintings (Estaque), collage art, still lifes (violin); biography facts and more information below)
+163

 - I am always working on a number of canvases at one time, eight, ten… … I take years to finish them, but I look at them each day… …You see the advantage of not working from real life – the apples would be rotten long before I completed my canvas – … …I find that it is important to work slowly.
 Anyone who looks at such a canvas will follow the same path the artist took, and he will experience that it is the path which counts more than the outcome of it, and that the route taken has been the most interesting part.